Christian Thought: Basic Christian beliefs and doctrines

 John Wesley preaching outdoors

-"The Wesleyan Perspective" is part of the introductory material in the Wesley Study Bible, published in 1990 by Word and now out-of-print.
+"The Wesleyan Perspective" is part of the introductory material in the Wesley Study Bible, published in 1990 by Word.

 -- Howard Culbertson,